zack2016/smarthome/doc/developer/source/config.rst

-   plugins        contains the available plugins requirements   you will find the requirements file here for the core and all plugins scenes         scene files tests          contains the test environment with tests and testdata tools          contains little programs helping to maintain SmartHomeNG var            its subdirectories contain various collected data var/cache      contains cached item values
+   plugins        contains the available plugins requirements   you will find the requirements file here for the core and all plugins scenes         scene files tests          contains the test environment with tests and test data tools          contains little programs helping to maintain SmartHomeNG var            its subdirectories contain various collected data var/cache      contains cached item values